A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/3Pumps/README.md

-# Function Details
+# Function Details and Prerequisites

 **Important note:** This code only works correctly if the SI units are used in Aspen Plus.
 Particularly, for flowrates, or the pump head are required to be in m3/s and J/kg, respectively.
+It is very important to name all pumps in the Aspen Plus simulation according to P01, P02, P03, ... etc.

 This function called "*pumps*" in the *pumps.py* file gives as output the purchase costs of each single pump and motor (*pump_total_costs*, *pump_motor_purchase_costs_current*), the total purchase costs of all pumps and motors combined (*pump_purchase_costs_current*), and the pump head (*pump_head*) and flowrate (*pump_head*).
 As input required is the application, the number of pumps (*No_pumps*), pump_material_factor (e.g. 2 for stainless steel, see Seider et al. (2009), *pump_material_factor*), and the cost index of the year where CAPEX is to be calculated (e.g. 600 for 2019, *current_cost_index*).